François Morelli: Business failure and death

-Morelli suffered from poor health, and this coupled with concerns about his Compagnie insulaire de navigation à vapeur kept him away from the senate, particularly from 1891.

-His company was in poor financial condition and Morelli did not manage it well while engaged in the senate.

-The Compagnie insulaire de navigation à vapeur, F. Morelli et Cie was declared bankrupt by two judgements pronounced by the Marseilles commercial court on 17 April 1891 and 5 May 1891, confirmed by the Aix-en-Provence court of appeal on 5 August 1891.
+Morelli suffered from poor health, and this, coupled with concerns about his Compagnie insulaire de navigation à vapeur, kept him away from the senate, particularly from 1891.
+His company was in poor financial condition, and Morelli did not manage it well while engaged in the senate.
+The Compagnie insulaire de navigation à vapeur, F. Morelli et Cie was declared bankrupt by two judgments pronounced by the Marseilles commercial court on 17 April 1891 and 5 May 1891, confirmed by the Aix-en-Provence court of appeal on 5 August 1891.
 On 16 May 1892 Le Phare de la Corse reported that five steamers of the former Morelli company had been auctioned at the Marseille stock exchange for one million francs.
 The Fraissinet company acquired the steamers Bocognano, Ville de Bastia, Comte Bacciochi, Persévérant and Evénement.

 The collapse of his company caused the loss of the savings of several small capitalists who had lent money to Morelli.
 He died on 29 May 1892 at his country estate in Aygalades, near Marseille, at the age of 59.